-The Minnesota Institute for Sustainable Agriculture is a partnership between the University of Minnesota, University of Minnesota Extension, and the “Sustainers’ Coalition,” a group of five community-based non-profit organizations that work in areas that include sustainable agriculture, local food systems, renewable energy, and agricultural policy.
+The Minnesota Institute for Sustainable Agriculture (MISA) is a partnership between the University of Minnesota (U of M), University of Minnesota Extension (U of M Extension), and the “Sustainers’ Coalition,” a group of five community-based non-profit organizations that work in areas that include sustainable agriculture, local food systems, renewable energy, and agricultural policy.
 Two of MISA’s key roles are to be a bridge between the resources of the University and the sustainable agriculture community; and to collect and disseminate reliable information on sustainable agriculture-related topics.

-The Local Food Advisory Committee (LFAC) was established in January of 2013 to address issues at the intersection of local/regional food systems and regulatory systems, in a non-adversarial setting.
-The LFAC includes MISA staff, University of Minnesota Extension staff and faculty, representatives of community-based organizations including farmer organizations, and staff members from the Minnesota Department of Agriculture and Minnesota Department of Health.
+The Local Food Advisory Committee (LFAC) was established in January of 2013 to address issues at the intersection of local/regional food systems and regulatory systems, in a cooperative setting.
+Recurrent difficulties experienced by MISA and others in comprehending regulations that seemed excessively complex and sometimes contradictory was part of the impetus for formation of the LFAC.
+This group, the envy of local food systems people in neighboring states, is an amazing forum where regulators and representatives from farm and food groups sit down and have candid discussions about issues in the field.
+We are committed to finding solutions.

+The LFAC includes MISA staff, U of M Extension staff and faculty, representatives of community-based organizations including farmer organizations, and staff members from the Minnesota Department of Agriculture (MDA) and Minnesota Department of Health (MDH), the agencies that regulate food in Minnesota.

 QUESTION 2a: What is the problem that you’re trying to solve with the process proposed in this application?

-For decades the local food community in Minnesota was small, and regulators could handle the unique circumstances of local food businesses on a case-by-case basis.
-Now as interest is growing among farmers and food makers to grow local foods businesses, and more attention is being paid to these types of businesses, it is apparent that they are square pegs trying to fit into the round holes of the current regulatory framework.
-Various piecemeal fixes have been put in place over the years to address issues as they arose, but the result is sometimes cumbersome.
+For decades the local food community in Minnesota was small, and regulators could address the unique circumstances of local food businesses by handling licensure and inspection on a case-by-case basis.
+Interest has grown among farmers and food makers in local food business opportunities.
+It is apparent that many of these business models are square pegs trying to fit into the round holes of the current regulatory framework.
+Various piecemeal fixes have been put in place over the years, but the resulting system is cumbersome.
 As one former regulator says, "The current system cannot be explained to the average person.
 That needs to change.”
 Minnesota is not alone.
 Many other states are wrestling with similar issues.
 We believe that Minnesota is well-placed to develop a model system to deal with these changes.

-When a farmer or food entrepreneur first seeks licensing for their business, they often do not know how to make contact with a regulator; and they may be uncertain whether their business should be inspected by the MDA, MDH, or delegated authority under MDH.
+When a farmer or food entrepreneur first seeks licensing for their business, they often do not know how to make contact with a regulator; and they may be uncertain whether their business should be inspected by the MDA, MDH, or delegated authority under either MDA or MDH.
 Calling an agency and getting transferred several times is a common experience for new food entrepreneurs, as are delays in response to licensing requests.
 It can be hard for individuals to find information about regulations that apply to their situation.
 In some cases, farmers and food entrepreneurs invent business models or food handling processes that do not comply with current regulations and risk costly mitigation steps, fines, or even closure of their business.
-These enforcement situations are also costly and upsetting for the regulators.
+These enforcement situations are also costly and time-consuming for the regulatory agencies.
 The farmers and food entrepreneurs, their educators and advisers, and regulators are all frustrated by this situation.

-We propose an effort that will use the existing LFAC structure, which has already assembled many key stakeholders, to: 1) focus on goals of food safety, regulatory efficiency, and small-business viability; 2) look broadly at potential regulatory and non-regulatory approaches to achieving those goals; 3) develop consensus on structures or processes that would achieve the goals; and 4 Develop and implement a strategy to change the climate around food regulation in Minnesota.
+We propose an effort that will use the existing LFAC structure, to:

+Focus on goals of food safety, regulatory efficiency, and small-business viability.

+Look broadly at potential regulatory and non-regulatory approaches to achieving those goals.

+Develop consensus on structures or processes that would achieve the goals.

+Develop and implement a strategy to change the climate around food regulation in Minnesota.